mesosphere/marathon-autoscale/README.md

 If you are using CPU as your scaling mode:

-    AS_MAX_CPU_TIME # max average cpu time as float, e.g. 80 or 80.5
+    AS_MAX_RANGE # max average cpu time as float, e.g. 80 or 80.5
-    AS_MIN_CPU_TIME # min average cpu time as float, e.g. 55 or 55.5
+    AS_MIN_RANGE # min average cpu time as float, e.g. 55 or 55.5

 If you are using Memory as your scaling mode:

-    AS_MAX_MEM_PERCENT # max avg mem utilization percent as float, e.g. 75 or 75.0
+    AS_MAX_RANGE # max avg mem utilization percent as float, e.g. 75 or 75.0
-    AS_MIN_MEM_PERCENT # min avg men utilization percent as float, e.g. 55 or 55.0
+    AS_MIN_RANGE # min avg men utilization percent as float, e.g. 55 or 55.0

 If you are using SQS as your scaling mode: